nexcess/magento-turpentine/README.md

   be used (once this extension is actually on MagentoConnect)

  3. Configure the Varnish instance(s) and backend
+  * If you installed via modman, you will need to allow template symlinks in Magento under System > Configuration > Developer > Allow Symlinks
   * The default is to connect to the Varnish management interface on localhost:6082 and the backend on localhost:80 which will may not need to be changed for testing
   * Once the testing is complete and you're ready to go live, you can change backend